Skip to content

 If recognized preoperatively during cataract surgery, countermeasures can be taken, but in many cases it is first discovered during surgery.
 Worsening during surgery can lead to serious complications such as nucleus drop and vitreous prolapse.

-The incidence of general zonular rupture is about 1.1% in low-risk cases and increases to about 6.7% in cases with pseudoexfoliation syndrome1).
-In a large surgical series using capsule expanders (CE) (14,394 eyes), lens phacodonesis or subluxation was observed in 92 eyes (0.6%), and PEA was completed in 90% of them 4).
+The incidence of general zonular rupture is about 1.1% in low-risk cases and increases to about 6.7% in cases with pseudoexfoliation syndrome 1).
+In a 402-eye objective classification study of zonular weakness, greater weakness was associated with more frequent use of capsular stabilization devices during PEA and more frequent IOL scleral suturing 5).
+Small series using capsule expanders (CE) have reported that capsular support can be assisted and PEA performed in eyes with weak zonules 6,7).
 Late dislocation of the IOL-capsule complex occurs on average 8.5 years postoperatively, with pseudoexfoliation syndrome being the most common cause 3).

 A